 Brian's Barbecue, we'll be back.

-Brian's Barbecue is located at 3532 Marion Avenue in Finleyville, PA- about 30 minutes south of Pittsburgh.
-They may close for the season in winter so it is best to confirm hours prior to visiting.
+Brian's Barbecue was located at 3532 Marion Avenue in Finleyville, PA- about 30 minutes south of Pittsburgh but seemingly closed in 2022.

 While in Finleyville, be sure to check out Mingo Creek County Park for a great afternoon walk to two covered bridges!